Home » List of Fruits That Do and Don’t Ripen After Picking

 The climacteric in fruits is a stage of ripening that depends on increased ethylene (plant hormone) production and respiration at the final stage before full ripening is achieved.
 Those changes go along with higher simple sugar content (sweetness), decreased acid content, and other beneficial nutritional changes to its consumer.

-Non-climacteric fruit do not produce ethylene and will not continue to ripen after being harvested.
+Non-climacteric fruits do not produce ethylene and will not continue to ripen after being harvested.
 For this reason, it must be harvested ripe and usually eaten shortly after.
+Examples are strawberries, grapes, and Citruses.

-Some fruits can show climacteric and non-climacteric characteristic depending on their strain and how they are cultivated.
+Some fruits can show climacteric and non-climacteric characteristics depending on their strain and how they are cultivated.
 Thus the distinction is not perfectly binary or clear-cut (Vijay et al., 2012).
-Those fruits are for example guava, melon, pepper and asian pear.
+Those fruits are, for example, guava, melon, pepper, and Asian pear.

 List of fruits that do / don’t ripen after harvest